Self-regulation Shapes Lives

 BE CHANGE Connectedness & Contribution Assets

 The Take 5!
 Self-Reg Asset-Building framework includes factors that are known to be therapeutic, while fostering resilience and healthy development in all young people, including youth-at-risk.
 It supports the work of individuals and organizations that work with children, youth and families in diverse settings, including classroom teachers, counselors and administrators, child and youth workers, mental health professionals, and social service providers, as well as those supporting youth who are engaged with the justice system.

-Learn more about the Take 5!
-Approach here.
+And you can learn more about the Take 5! approach here.